Bright Futures

 Life Skills Training

 Group members participate in a life skills training session once a month at their meetings on topics related to being a young woman and young mother in Kibera, often led by an outside facilitator.
 Topics have included family planning, child health and nutrition, HIV/AIDS, and the importance of education for children.
-Group members have also participate in computer training sessions at the Uweza center’s computer lab.
+Group members have also participated in computer training sessions at the Uweza center’s computer lab.

 Impact of the Program